SorrentinoPro/WSL2_PLUS/README.md

 ## Usage

-The WSL_PLUS tool provides a simple and intuitive interface for managing WSL distributions.
+The WSL2_PLUS tool provides a simple and intuitive interface for managing WSL distributions via powershell. once downloaded, simply double click and chose your options, is that easy.

 The main menu offers the following options:

 - **Manage Current Installed Distribution**: Manage existing WSL distributions, including cloning and deleting.
 - **Install New Distribution**: Install new WSL distributions from the Microsoft Store.